Trump security: How presidential security was handled for the Atlanta debate

 “You not only have the Secret Service protecting the president and his family, but also the former president,” he said ahead of the June 27 debate.

 Neither candidates’ arrival times and routes were released publicly before the event.
-Interstates were intermittently blocked for presidential convoys, and detours were in place for surface streets in Midtown near CNN Studios.
+Interstates were intermittently blocked for presidential convoys, and detours were in place for surface streets in Midtown near CNN.

 Unprecedented security was also implemented in 2023 when Trump surrendered at the Fulton County jail on charges of interfering with the 2020 election.
 Security officials implemented a “hard lockdown” at the facility and its parking lot was cordoned off.
 Convoys of patrol cars also roamed the Perimeter, flashing blue lights to clear roads.